Suamere/user-groups/email-templates/accepted-sponsored.md

 - Coordinate any streaming with the broadcasting committee If you would like your meetup to be streamed, please contact the broadcasting committee to coordinate.
 You can ask questions in the #ss46-ug-leaders channel in slack.
 (If you are not in this channel, you can request access from the usergroup committee.)

-*Please note that if your meeting is not scheduled on Meetup at least 7 days in advance, **you will not be able to meet at Starspace46.***
+*Please note that if your meeting is not scheduled on Meetup at least 7 days in advance, **you will not be able to meet at StarSpace46.***

 { if approved for SS46 }

-### Starspace46
+### StarSpace46

-If your group plans to meet at Starspace46:
+If your group plans to meet at StarSpace46:

-- At least two co-organizers must sign and return the Starspace46 User Group Leader agreement to Ava **by 2/1.**
+- At least two co-organizers must sign and return the StarSpace46 User Group Leader agreement to Ava **by 2/1.**
-  You may sign the agreement and send Ava a picture of the signed agreement in Slack or give it to her directly when you are at StarSpace.
+  You may sign the agreement and send Ava a picture of the signed agreement in Slack or give it to her directly when you are at StarSpace46.

 - Meetups must be scheduled at least one week in advance
-  Starspace requires at least 7 days notice in order to use the event space.
-If your meetup is not scheduled at least one week in advance, Starspace46 will not be available.
+  StarSpace46 requires at least 7 days notice in order to use the event space.
+If your meetup is not scheduled at least one week in advance, StarSpace46 will not be available.

 *Please note that this agreement needs to signed again each year.*